-Island Bay School students assemble at the meeting point where a role call is done.
+Island Bay School students assemble at the meeting point, where teachers take a roll call.
 Is this similar to how things are done at your school?
 Image: LEARNZ.

 Andrew and the ambassadors with some of the Island Bay School students after the earthquake drill.
 Image: LEARNZ.

 Andrew and the ambassasors with Island Bay School principal, Deborah Fenton.
 Image: LEARNZ.

 Island Bay School is also a community emergency hub.
 Image: LEARNZ.